 Why is the mouth forgotten in healthcare?

 We wash our hands and wear gloves before serving food to prevent spreading harmful bacterial infections.
 As of 2020, frequent hand washing has become even more routine in our new-normal-pandemic days.
 So, why not frequently brush the teeth of a dependent elder in order to prevent a bacterial pneumonia?

 We help him go to the bathroom many times a day.
 So why don’t we help brush his teeth?

 I’ve heard some nurses say they are squeamish about the mouth!
 It makes them gag!
-Well, we should be gagging over the costs of neglecting the mouth.
+Well, we should be gagging over the health and financial costs of neglecting the mouth.

 This simple prevention technique of brushing costs pennies a day against the cost of a pneumonia.
 Based on CDC numbers from 2011, there were 157,500 Hospital Acquired Aspiration Pneumonia infections that year.
 CDC states the average added cost of ONE hospital acquired pneumonia is $22,875.
 This equals over 3 billion dollars!
-See: http://www.cdc.gov/hai/surveillance/ That cost is certainly a low number, and it likely represents just the pneumonia itself.
+See: https://www.cdc.gov/hai/surveillance/ That cost is certainly a low number, and it likely represents just the pneumonia itself.
 What about the Medicare penalties for causing harm to the individual with a hospital acquired infection (HAI)?
 What about the increased length of stay in the ICU and hospital, potential prolonged duration of intubation, IV antibiotics, and the need for post-acute care in a skilled nursing facility/rehabilitation center rather than being discharged home?

 Why are we not protecting this wide open gateway to the body?